CovenantSQL/CovenantSQL/cmd/idminer/README.md

 INFO[0000] test net address: 4kPFnvrXbWApXhAbTvX7nQLh6wWwZ3ZbRaEj3deJ8cAdUo1JuaN  caller="main.go:555 main.runAddrgen"
 ```

-You can generate your test net address according to your private key or public key.
+You can generate your *wallet* address for test net according to your private key or public key.